craigbooker/craigbooker.com/src/pages/portfolio/contact-keeper.md

 A full stack MERN app which allows users to register/login and add contacts including name, email, phone.

 **Tech Details:**
 This is utilizing Javascript, React, web hooks such as useContext, useReducer to manage the context.
-It utilizes NodeJS, and MongoDB for the databse.
+It utilizes the MERN(MongoDB, Express, React, NodeJS, along with ES6+) stack.
 It is published on Heroku.

 [Click or tap here to check out Contact Keeper!](https://fast-plains-63589.herokuapp.com/)